asaddi/llm-model-filter/README.md

 * [x] Regexp and exact-match filtering of `/v1/models` endpoint
 * [x] Defaults to case-insensitive matching of both regexp and exact-match filters
+* [x] Basic support for prefixing the IDs of the returned models.
+Sorry, only supports 0 or 1 prefixes, no routing yet!
 * [x] `/v1/chat/completions` and `/v1/completions` endpoints are proxied, supporting streaming and non-streaming requests
 * [x] `/v1/embeddings` is proxied
 * [x] If present, the `Authorization` header (which contains your API key), is simply passed through to the proxied service